digital-asset/daml/docs/source/daml/daml-studio.rst

 Daml Studio is included in :doc:`the Daml SDK </getting-started/installation>`.

-Creating your first Daml file
+Creating Your First Daml File
 *****************************

 1. Start Daml Studio by running ``daml studio`` in the current project.